nesi/support-docs/docs/Storage/Long-Term_Storage/Long-Term_Storage_Service.md

 > be uploaded or one of its ancestor directories.

-All files and subdirectories within a specified directory will be transferred into nearline.
+All files and subdirectories within a specified directory will be transferred into Nearline.
 The target location maps with the source location.
 As an example:

     nlput nesi12345 /nesi/nobackup/nesi12345/To/Archive/Results/